Such a fun time of year if you like #birds. Sparrow just flew by with her beak loaded with a huge 6" stem of fluffy grass seeds. #spring14 hours ago

 Where is Jacqueline right now?

-Summer disappeared much too quickly!
-My autumn is mainly being spent doing the cross-North America promo tour for Hai kur mamashu shis (look at my Books page).
-See the main page of this site for my North American tour dates.
-And I'm also squeezing in a trip to India at the end of October, to run a 5-day ultramarathon in the Himalayas!
-I'm both excited and nervous.
-Check out our running blog for pix and reports.
+I'm working on two more books, aiming for publication of both in the fall (more news about them to come here soon!)
+And I'm getting out on the trails, training for two 50k ultramarathons - one in May and one in August (and running Ucluelet's Edge to Edge Marathon between, in June).
 What's new?
 The current task is finishing up my next book, My Secret Sasquatch (and other possibilities).
 This is a very fun book for me - a collection of stories that slide around in that zone between fact and fiction, all set on the wild west coast of Vancouver Island.
-I've been working on the essays and stories that make up this collection for years now, and am looking forward to pulling it all together for publication in 2014.
+I've been working on the essays and stories that make up this collection for years now, and am looking forward to pulling it all together for publication in fall, 2014.
 Click on the cover image to visit the book's website.

 Alexandra Horowitz: Inside of a Dog